Home Our Process About Knowledge Hub

 2. Define your success metric before you start.
 Is it demo requests?
 Pipeline created?
 Branded search volume?
 Write it down before the test begins.

 4. Create the holdout.
-In most platforms, this is a setting within the campaign.
 Aim for 15% holdout.
-Make sure the holdout assignment is random, not based on geography or audience segment.
+Make sure assignment is random.

 5. Let the test run without interference.
 Don’t adjust bids, creative, or targeting during the test period.

 6. Compare outcomes between exposed and holdout groups.
-Calculate the incremental lift.
-Run a simple significance test (most platforms provide this, or use a free online calculator).
+Calculate the incremental lift and run a significance test.

 Q: How is a lift test different from A/B testing?
-A/B testing typically compares two versions of a creative or landing page — which ad copy performs better, which headline converts higher.
+A/B testing compares two versions of a creative or landing page.
 Incrementality (lift) testing asks whether running the campaign at all generates more outcomes than not running it.
-They measure different things and serve different decisions.

 Q: What if my holdout group is too small to reach statistical significance?
-This is the most common practical challenge.
-Solutions: increase the holdout percentage (from 10% to 20%), extend the test period, or switch to a geo-based test design where the geographic unit of randomization gives you more statistical power.
+Increase the holdout percentage, extend the test period, or switch to a geo-based test design.

 Q: Can I test brand campaigns with holdouts?
-Yes, though geo-based tests tend to work better for brand campaigns because brand exposure often travels across social networks in ways that contaminate user-level holdouts (the holdout user sees the campaign shared by a friend, for example).
-Geo tests — where control markets have no campaign exposure at all — are cleaner for brand measurement.
+Yes, though geo-based tests tend to work better for brand campaigns because brand exposure often travels across social networks in ways that contaminate user-level holdouts.

 Additional Resources